 ... is chairman of the African Conservation Centre.
 A Kenya citizen, he was raised and educated in Tanzania, obtained a B.Sc.
 (Hons.) from Leicester University and a Ph.D. from the University of Nairobi.
 He began research into the savannas at Amboseli in 1967, looking at the interactions of humans and wildlife aimed at developing conservation policies applicable at an ecosystem scale.
 His work in Amboseli has continued unbroken since then, serving as a barometer of changes in the savannas and a tested of new conservation solutions.
 He has a particular interest in pastoralism and community participation in conservation.
 Western has been active in many areas of conservation, including field research, community-based conservation, international programs, ecotourism, conservation planning, directing government and non-government agencies, training, creation of conservation institutions and public education.
 He directed Wildlife Conservation Society programs in East Africa for many years.
 He established the Wildlife Planning Unit in Kenya in 1978, was the chairman of the African Elephant and Rhino Specialist Group in the 1980s, was founding president of The International Ecotourism Society, chairman of the Wildlife Clubs of Kenya, director of Wildlife Conservation Society (International), director of Kenya Wildlife Service and founder of the African Conservation Centre in Nairobi.
 He is an adjunct professor in Biology at the University of California, San Diego and the University of Minnesota.
 Western’s publications include Conservation for the Twenty-first Century (OUP, 1989), Natural Connections: Perspectives in Community-based Conservation (Island Press, 1994) and In the Dust of Kilimanjaro (Shearwater, 1997).

-... recently completed a Master of Arts in Zoology in the Global Field Program through Miami University.
-She is a high school biology teacher for the North Ridgeville City Schools in Ohio.
+... is a high school biology teacher for the North Ridgeville City Schools near Cleveland, Ohio.
+She completed her MA in Zoology from Miami University through the Global Field Program and traveled to Belize, the Amazon, and Baja.
 Elizabeth's teaching career began as a Peace Corps Volunteer in the Kingdom of Tonga, South Pacific where she taught secondary science and trained local counterparts in instructional methods to increase the use of laboratory experiences in their teaching.
-She earned her undergraduate degree in biology with an environmental emphasis from the University of Montana and Master's in Education from Cleveland State University which focused on teaching in urban settings.
+She earned her undergraduate degree in biology with an environmental emphasis from the University of Montana and a M.Ed. from Cleveland State University which focused on teaching in urban settings.
 Her love of travel, nature, and interest in conservation started as a child when she spent her summers camping and visiting national parks all over the United States.
-She enjoys traveling internationally and finding ways to incorporate the experiences into interesting and meaningful learning opportunities for her students.
+She enjoys traveling internationally and finding ways to incorporate the experiences into meaningful learning opportunities for her students and colleagues.

 ... is a professor in the School of Interdisciplinary Studies at Miami University.
 Hays is a founding Co-Director of Project Dragonfly and served as the science editor for Dragonfly magazine.
 Hays received his Ph.D. in oceanography from Texas A&M University and has led international courses for years to the Bahamas and the Florida Keys, Curacao Island, and Costa Rica.
 His research focuses on the reconstruction of past ecological communities in marine systems and understanding ecological change.
 He also has a passion for weather and astronomy.
 Hays has authored many research papers and popular articles focusing on science and science education.